Evanlol123/CUT/README.md

 10. Kate Ward - shflags
 11. ChromiumOS project - Flashrom project and VBOOT utilities
 12. Survivor - Making CUT work and updating it after symlink left the community
+13. dyamuh - Working with Survivor to update CUT after symlink left the project.
+Survivor & dyamuh joined Censura to maintain this project.